 In recent years, researchers have discovered that antibodies can also be used to target cancer cells.
 Antibody-based immunotherapies work by using monoclonal antibodies, which are antibodies that are made in the laboratory to target specific proteins on cancer cells.
 When the monoclonal antibodies bind to the cancer cells, they can trigger an immune response that leads to the destruction of the cancer cells.

 At Biointron, we are dedicated to accelerating antibody discovery for the development of new immunotherapies.
 Our expertise in antibody screening, engineering, and production allows us to provide high-quality antibody services that are critical to the success of immunotherapy research.
+Learn more about our CHO-K1 stable cell line generation service and how it supports cutting-edge antibody production.
+For foundational solutions, explore our CHOK1BN cell line commercial license to ensure precision in antibody development.

 Through our state-of-the-art manufacturing and automation process, we are able to deliver antibody products that meet international standards in terms of quality, purity, and potency.
 By working with us, our clients can rest assured that they are receiving the highest quality antibodies for their research and development needs.